Rule 21: Rule for Mandatory Continuing Legal Education.

 (a) Up to one-half of the annual requirement to attorneys for participation as members of governmental commissions, committees, or other governmental bodies, at either the state or national level, involved in formal sessions for review of proposed legislation, rules or regulations.

-(b) Up to the full annual requirement for writing articles concerning substantive law, the practice of law, or the ethical and professional responsibilities of attorneys if the articles are published in approved publications intended primarily for attorneys; credit shall not be awarded to a named author when the actual principal authority was another person acting under the direction or supervision of the named author.
+(b) Up to one-half of the annual requirement (six (6) general hours and one and one-half (1.5) EP hours) for published writings concerning substantive law, the practice of law, or the ethical and professional responsibilities of attorneys if the writing is published in approved publications intended primarily for attorneys.
+Credit shall be awarded in the amount of one (1) hour for every 1,000 words, not including footnotes, endnotes or citations of authority.
+Credit shall not be awarded to a named author when the actual principal author was another person acting under the direction or supervision of the named author.
 In requesting credit under this subsection, the attorney shall provide the Commission with an affidavit stating the facts of authorship.

-(c) Ethics and professionalism credit at the rate of one hour of credit for every five billable hours of pro bono legal representation provided through court appointment, an organized bar association program or legal services organization, or of pro bono mediation services as required by Tennessee Supreme Court Rule 31 or the Federal Court Mediation Programs established by the United States District Courts in Tennessee.
-Ethics and professionalism credits awarded pursuant to this paragraph shall be exempt from the per-hour fee imposed by section 8 of this rule.
-The change in the number of billable hours from eight (8) per one hour of credit to five (5) per one hour of credit shall lapse on December 31, 2014, unless renewed by the Court.
-The TCCLES shall study the effect of the change in recruitment of lawyers to undertake pro bono representation and report the effect of the change.
+(c) An annual maximum of three (3) dual hours of CLE credits earned at the rate of one hour of credit for every five billable hours of pro bono legal representation provided through court appointment, an organized bar association program or an approved legal assistance organization, or of pro bono mediation services as required by Tennessee Supreme Court Rule 31 or the Federal Court Mediation Programs established by the United States District Courts in Tennessee.
+Credits awarded pursuant to this paragraph shall be exempt from the per-hour fee imposed by Section 8 of this Rule.

-(d) up to 6 hours per year of dual credit for participation as a mentor or mentee in a program meeting standards established by the Commission, including programs sponsored by bar associations, law schools, law firms, or other appropriate governmental or organizational sponsors.
+(d) Up to six (6) hours per year of dual credit for participation as a mentor or mentee in a program meeting standards established by the Commission, including programs sponsored by bar associations, law schools, law firms, or other appropriate governmental or organizational sponsors.
 To help facilitate establishment of mentoring programs, the Commission is authorized to provide for a program of training for mentors, whether through its own auspices or through those of other organizations, and to charge a reasonable fee for such training.
 With regard to mentors participating in a mentoring program sponsored by a governmental or non-profit organization, the Commission is authorized to provide such training at no charge.
-This paragraph (d) shall take effect on July 1, 2013, and shall expire on December 31, 2014, unless affirmatively readopted by the Supreme Court.
+This subparagraph (d) shall take effect on July 1, 2013, and shall expire on December 31, 2016, unless affirmatively readopted by the Supreme Court.

 4.08.
 A maximum of eight (8) hours of credit per year earned in a distance learning format approved by the Commission pursuant to section 5.01(f) may be applied to the annual requirements.